The Right Reverend José McLoughlin | Bishop of Western Diocese of North Carolina

 September 10, 2023 | The Reverend David Meginniss | Christ Church, Tuscaloosa, AL

-Although he was perfectly happy practicing law, God got his attention and called him to the ordained ministry.
-With fear and trepidation, instead of buying a red convertible, David's midlife crisis consisted of uprooting his family and moving them to Sewanee for seminary.
-After graduating from Sewanee in 2001, David became the rector of a small church in Wetumpka, AL outside of Montgomery.
-Four years later, he accepted the call to go to Christ Church in Tuscaloosa, where he served as rector until last year.
+Maybe NOT the smartest thing he ever did was to give up the satisfying and lucrative law career to uproot his family and move them to Sewanee for seminary, proving once and for all that God does have a sense of humor.
+After his ordination in 2001, David became the rector of a small church in Wetumpka, AL, outside of Montgomery.
+Four years later, he accepted the call to go to Christ Church in Tuscaloosa, where he served as rector until 2021.

-David and Barbara have a daughter, Sarah, who is an attorney and criminal prosecutor in DC.
-She is married to a history professor and they live in Alexandria, VA, along with their daughters Annette, age 4, and Evelyn who is two, and baby Royce.
+Sarah is an attorney and criminal prosecutor in Washington DC.
+She is married to a history professor and they live in Crofton, MD, along with their daughters Annette, age 6, and Evelyn, age 3, and their son, Royce, who is 1 and a half, and they are, by far, the cutest grandchildren anyone could hope for.

 Sept.
 3, 2023 | The Very Reverend Stephen Morris | St. Peter’s Cathedral, St. Petersburg, FL